 We love baking in this house – have you guessed that?
 We’ve also enjoyed trying to grow some of our own fruit and veg this year, with varying levels of success.
 So when I heard that Waitrose was running a project to help educate children about the benefits of seasonal fruit and vegetables, I was eager to involve my son in the process.
 It is now Apples Season at Waitrose – a time to celebrate the good old apple.
 Waitrose runs the Grow & Sell campaign with schools, aimed at children aged between 7-11 years of age.
 The campaign encourages these children, all over the UK, to grow their own produce and sell it to Waitrose customers.

 I was lucky enough to grow up with a garden stocked with a few apple trees along with other fruit trees.
-Apples have always been a part of my diet and Monkey likes them too.
+Apples have always been a part of my diet and my son likes them too.